 in Toronto from 1979.
 She also serves as a professor of pediatrics at the University

 of Toronto.
 She is renowned internationally for her treatment of retinoblastoma,

 a rare eye cancer.
 Because of her research more than 90% of

 diagnosed children can be cured with chemotherapy.
 In

 2018 she was inducted into the Order of Ontario.
 (2018)

 Elaine Elio.
 Born June 19,1955.
 A graduate

-of Yale University, she earned her Ph.D. at Carnegie Mellon University in 1981.
+of Yale University, New Haven, Connecticut, U.S.A.
+She earned her Ph.D. at Carnegie Mellon University,

 She is an Associate professor of Computing Science at the University of Alberta.

-She is the author and co-author of numerous articles in the fields of cognitive
+She has authored and co-authored numerous articles in the fields of cognitive

 psychology, cognitive science and artificial intelligence.
 She is a member